gnugat/gnugat.github.io/_sculpin/source/_posts/2016-07-27-mars-rover-event-sourcing-package.md

 }
 ```

-Since `navigation` now relies on `event-soucring` classes, we need to add it in
+Since `navigation` now relies on `event-sourcing` classes, we need to add it in
 `composer.json`:

 ```